kubevirt/community/design-proposals/dra.md

 ### Web hook changes
 1. Allow DRA devices to be requested only if the corresponding DRA feature gate is enabled in kubevirt configuration
-Note: All the following sections will assume that DRA feture gate is enabled
+Note: All the following sections will assume that DRA feature gate is enabled

 ### Virt controller changes